KatieWoe/bbcourts/WEEKLY_STATUS.md

 Toan Lam: I finished the last Data Access Method for the edit page.
 Next, I will code the review page based on our design and plans.

 Alex Chang: This week I finalized work on the SQL design document.
 Next I will start working on writing a Flask app that we can use to host our site on Render.

+# Week 11/17

+## Individual Updates

+Kathryn Woessner: Wrote access methods for creating, deleting, and getting a court.
+Will write more access methods described in SQL Testing doc.